Vengeance Paladin 5e Guide

 If you’d like to see which spells we recommend for a typical Oath of Vengeance build, check out the section below.

-Example Oath of Vengeance Paladin Build
+Example Vengeance Paladin Build

 As mentioned before, the Oath of Vengeance Paladin is excellent for melee combat.
 Heavy armor and a giant two-handed weapon means you’ll be shaking off blows while dealing some pretty good hits back.
 You can get any two-handed slashing weapon you want, but you’ll need to upgrade to heavy armor as fast as you can.
 The Defense Fighting Style will help boost your AC because you’ll be too busy swinging your great weapon with both hands to wear a shield.